Data-Efficient and Robust Trajectory Generation through Pathlet Dictionary Learning: Experiment

 \subsection{Experiment setup}

-We conduct extensive experiments on multiple real-world trajectory datasets, including taxi trajectory datasets and animal trajectory datasets.
-To validate robustness, we simulate various noise levels by randomly replacing trajectory nodes with "unknown" nodes following a Bernoulli distribution.
-Detailed experimental setup are provided in Appendix.
+We conduct extensive experiments on multiple real-world taxi trajectory datasets.
+To validate robustness, we simulate two types of data issues: data incompleteness and measurement noise.
+For road network-based representation, we randomly replace trajectory nodes with an "unknown" node following a Bernoulli distribution (data incompleteness) with $p_{noise}$ varying across levels.
+For grid-based representation (measurement noise), we add zero-mean Gaussian perturbations to raw GPS coordinates before gridding, with standard deviation $\sigma$.
+Detailed experimental setup, including dataset descriptions, data preprocessing steps, noise simulation protocols, and baseline model configurations, are provided in Appendix C.